Are political texts illegal? Check out the political texting rules and bulk SMS best practices you need to stay compliant and keep supporters engaged.

 According to the CTIA, your invitation to join your texting list (or “call-to-action”) should clearly list:

-After a contact opts in to your texting list, you’ll need to send a confirmation message that includes:
+After a contact opts into your texting list, you’ll need to send a confirmation message that includes:

-In Canada, the Canadian Radio-television and Telecommunications Commission’s (CRTC) is the group that sets rules for unsolicited telecommunications.
+In Canada, the Canadian Radio-television and Telecommunications Commission (CRTC) is the group that sets rules for unsolicited telecommunications.
 Like the FCC in the U.S., the CRTC is focused on protecting citizens from spam and scam calls.

 Under Canada’s Anti-Spam Legislation (CASL), political organizations and candidates must adhere to a set of regulations when sending electronic messages, depending on the nature of their messages.